 Game Informer’s hands-on time with Andromeda confirms it will feature a dynamic cover system similar to The Last of Us, meaning you won’t be fiddling about near walls in the midst of a firefight.
 Movement has been spiced up with the addition of a jetpack, letting you fly above enemies and across the battlefield with some daring new maneuvers.
 This should add an extra layer of verticality to combat and traversal that we haven’t seen before.

 The class system from previous games has been removed completely.
 You begin the game with access to all avenues of progression, whether you want to be a Biotic, Soldier or Vanguard.
 This should give players ample room to experiment with different play styles without having to create a new character.
 Points can also be reconfigured in each playthrough, so you’re never stuck with a single loadout.
+Weapons and equipment can a be named and customized, lending your Ryder their own special aesthetic.
+Andromeda will also be the first in the series to introduce melee weapons, taking up a specific slot in your inventory.

 Ever since the first Mass Effect fans have clamoured for the return of the Mako, everyone’s favourite planet-hopping all terrain vehicle.
 The Nomad is your vehicle of choice this time around, and what it lacks in firepower it more than makes up for in speed.
 You can use The Nomad to navigate planets in search of story missions, side quests and general points of interest.
 Oh, and it be customized, too!